(Last updated February 2020)

 Average Price Growth for C01, C08 & E01 from 2016 to 2019 = 37%

 This is some KILLER growth!
 Our clients (myself included) who have invested in Toronto real estate have earned an extra 18% on their investment properties in just two years!
 If you have the means to do it, buying a condo in Toronto really is one of the best decisions you can make.

 For the sake of transparency, below you’ll find a few of my personal investment properties.
 One key takeaway from my portfolio is that holding investments long term is the best way to make serious gains.
 And as I’ve said before, if I wouldn’t personally buy it, I wouldn’t recommend that you purchase it either.

 Especially if you consider the fact that the historical average per year is 4-5% growth, though you can see from my portfolio that the investments I select typically outperformed the historical average.
 My approach is a bit different than the average investor buying a condo in Toronto for investment or the average realtor, but that’s a conversation for another day.
 If you’d like more on that you can find my Guide to Investing in Pre-Construction Condos here.

 The Downtown Toronto Condo Market is Affordable

 Is buying a condo a good investment?
 Absolutely.
 As the most affordable market type in Toronto, condos make a great investment.
-Although the average cost of a Toronto condo has risen quite dramatically, condos are still the more affordable purchase for wannabe property-owners.
+Although the average cost of a Toronto condo has risen quite dramatically, condos are still the more affordable purchase for first-time homebuyers.